-- In the Core of the course students concentrate on developing the skills to work effectively in a hospitality environment including Hospitality Industry awareness, communicating with customers and staff, working safely and hygienically and operating equipment.

-- The Kitchen Operations strand studied builds on these skills.
-Students will be able to develop further competencies in:
+- In the Core of the course students concentrate on developing the skills to work effectively in a hospitality environment including Hospitality Industry awareness, communicating with customers and staff, working safely and hygienically and operating equipment. - The electives build on these skills.
+Students will be able to develop further competencies in: - preparing and presenting food; - environmentally sustainable work practices; - food safety procedures.

-- preparing / presentingfood;

-- commercial cookery methods;

-- food safety procedures.